Ariel-Mutebi/circle-discovery/README.md

 ## How it works

-`sub-circle-search` adapts the [Barycentric Fixed-Mass Method](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.88.022922) (Kamer, Ouillon & Sornette, 2013), a technique from multifractal analysis, into an adaptive spatial search.
+`circle-discovery` adapts the [Barycentric Fixed-Mass Method](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.88.022922) (Kamer, Ouillon & Sornette, 2013), a technique from multifractal analysis, into an adaptive spatial search.
 It works by:

 1. Querying a circle and finding the barycenter of the results
 2. Stabilizing the barycenter iteratively to locate the true density centre